TanmeenPatel/DPS-Trading-Platform/README.md

 # DPS-Trading-Platform

-welcome to the repository of the trading platform project, created by 3 students in the course of 3 days. filled with potential depression, breakdowns, and exhiliration, we invite you to ride along us in this journey of self-discovery
+Welcome to the repository of the trading platform project, created by 3 students in the course of 3 days.
+Filled with potential depression, breakdowns, and exhiliration, we invite you to ride along us in this journey of self-discovery

-standing at over 900 lines of code, this project makes use of HTML, CSS, and Javascript.
+Standing at over 900 lines of code, this project makes use of HTML, CSS, and Javascript.

-visit the site at: https://dps-trading-platform.vercel.app
+Visit the site at: https://dps-trading-platform.vercel.app

 ## Design Concept